KaikePing/af-resistance-metagenomics-pipeline/README.md

 # af-resistance-metagenomics-pipeline

-A computational pipeline for identifying antifungal-resistant Aspergillus fumigatus strains in metagenomic data.
+A computational pipeline for identifying azole-resistant Aspergillus fumigatus strains in metagenomic data.

 ## Requirement

-- sra-tools
+- SRA Toolkit
 - Kraken2

 ## Data Retrieval

 ### sra_downloader.py

-This script is used to download and extract `fastq` files from the Sequence Read Archive (SRA).
+This script is used to download and extract `fasta` or `fastq` files from the Sequence Read Archive (SRA).
 It can take either a single SRA ID or a file containing multiple SRA IDs (one per line) as input.

 #### Usage